Download and install DUNE modules from PyPI

 gitlab repositories provide their own

-PyPi registry so packages can also be uploaded there and retrieved using
+PyPi registry so packages can also be uploaded there, provided that the gitlab entry in

 The version number specification is parsed from the

 dune.module file or can be passed as argument